ash-bell/Consensus_Gene_Caller/README.md

 ## Walkthrough
 The program consists of two python scripts, `genecaller.py` and `gene_stats.py`. `genecaller.py` automates the calling of five (I would like to include more in the future) different gencallers prodigal, glimmer, metagene annotator, phanotate and fraggenescan.
 The output of these are collated and duplicate gene calls removed.
 The resulting genes can be searched against the Prokaryotic Virus Orthologous Groups (pVOGs) and or Pfam database to find simular genes.
 It is not required to use all the above listed gencallers.
 Using `-gc` option, you can specify which genecallers you want.
 For example `-gc prodigal mga` will just run prodigal and mga.
 The default is `-gc all`.
+This is the same with the tRNA callers, `--trna aragorn` will just run aragorn and `--trna trnascan` will just run tRNA scan.
+The default is `--trna all`.

 By default the search using hidden markov models of the gene call outputs against the pVOG/Pfam database is off, but can be specified with `-db pvog -p <location of pVOG database` and `-db pfam -f <location of pVOG database` or both (see quickstart).
 This requires the pVOGs and or Pfam database to be setup before hand.
 The pVOGs database can be downloaded from [here](http://dmk-brain.ecn.uiowa.edu/pVOGs/downloads.html) and the subsequent annotations interpreted from their abbrevations - VOG0002 to "major coat protein" for example.
 There are plans to include searches against the interpro databases and BLAST against the nr database in the future.